-Besides a frothy latte, Time Cupsoul couldn’t resist one of the many flavors of macaron.
+Besides a frothy latte, we couldn’t resist one of the many flavors of macaron.
 Both the coffee and macaron were delicious.
 The coffee had some well-done latte art in it, and the taste of the coffee was delicious; the bright roasting notes really came through.
 We appreciated the quality and taste of the macaron, and love the detailed touch at the end of La Colombe’s bar: sparkling or still water on tap with tiny glasses.
 The water fountains were at Rittenhouse Sq, too, and we think it’s a great addition in any coffee shop.

 Finally, the unique coffee mug and saucer design, the same in all of their locations, really adds something to the service.
 If someone posts a picture on social media of their morning coffee, others will certainly soon come to realize: that’s the La Colombe design.
 It’s artistic and also genius.
 They really thought of everything.

 Love the coffee and want more?
 Buy some whole beans and have them freshly ground for you right at the bar.
 The experience of sitting in an alley and receiving a hot cup of La Colombe coffee is well-worth the commute.

 Was this a cupsoul?

 Would we put La Colombe’s business card in the time cupsoul?